Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Wildlife Rehabilitation Basic Skills Course

-LDWF holds an annual Wildlife Rehabilitation Basic Skills Course for individuals who wish to rehabilitate wildlife.
-This course is the only certification course recognized by LDWF.
-Per LDWF rules and regulations, all applicants who will rehabilitate wildlife in Louisiana must take this course.
+LDWF’s Wildlife Rehabilitation Basic Skills Course or the IWRC Foundations of Wildlife Rehabilitation Online are the only certification courses recognized to become a permitted wildlife rehabilitator in Louisiana.
+Per LDWF rules and regulations, all applicants who will rehabilitate wildlife in Louisiana must take one of these courses.

 More Information